embodied-computation-group/metadpy/docs/source/examples/Example 1 - Fitting MLE - Subject and group level.md

-import matplotlib.pyplot as plt import numpy as np import seaborn as sns from metadPy import load_dataset from metadPy.mle import metad from metadPy.plotting import plot_confidence, plot_roc
+import matplotlib.pyplot as plt import numpy as np import seaborn as sns from metadpy import load_dataset from metadpy.mle import metad from metadpy.plotting import plot_confidence, plot_roc

 sns.set_context("talk")
 ```

 +++ {"id": "2oE_wkIxVPbe"}

-In this notebook, we are going to estimate meta-*d'* using Maximum Likelihood Estimation ([MLE](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation)) {cite:p}`fleming:2014,maniscalo:2014,maniscalo:2012` using the function implemented in [metadPy](https://github.com/LegrandNico/metadPy).
+In this notebook, we are going to estimate meta-*d'* using Maximum Likelihood Estimation ([MLE](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation)) {cite:p}`fleming:2014,maniscalo:2014,maniscalo:2012` using the function implemented in [metadpy](https://github.com/LegrandNico/metadpy).
 This function is directly adapted from the transcription of the Matlab `fit_meta_d_MLE.m` by Alan Lee that can be retrieved [here](http://www.columbia.edu/~bsm2105/type2sdt/).

-We are going to see, however, that [metadPy](https://github.com/LegrandNico/metadPy) greatly simplifies the preprocessing of raw data, letting the user fit the model for many participants/groups/conditions from the results data frame in a single command call.
+We are going to see, however, that [metadpy](https://github.com/LegrandNico/metadpy) greatly simplifies the preprocessing of raw data, letting the user fit the model for many participants/groups/conditions from the results data frame in a single command call.
 Another advantage here is that the python code supporting the model fitting is optimized using [Numba](http://numba.pydata.org/), which greatly improves its performance.

 +++ {"id": "unable-tattoo"}